chrisguest75/kind_examples/12_session_affinity/README.md

 TODO:

-* Add a container to the kind network and use ingress.
+* Add a container to the kind network and use ingress to test affinity.
+* Why doesn't the podinfo image work?
+The api call in the page is not going to the correct endpoint http://localhost/podinfo/api/.

 NOTES: